techconative/restel-docs/docs/concepts-components/concepts-components.md

+---
+title: Concepts & Components
+sidebar_position: 1
+---

-The below are some of terms that defined and used within Restel,
+The below are the terms that defined and used within Restel,

-## Test Definition:
+## Test APIs:

 Represents a single APIs that has to be called (and tested).